Here are the top Institutional holders of Helix Energy Solutions Group Inc. (HLX) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 22.79 million shares valued at $95.71 million.
 The investor’s holdings represent 15.12% of the HLX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 13.85 million shares valued at $58.16 million to account for 9.19% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 8.9 million shares representing 5.91% and valued at over $37.4 million, while Victory Capital Management Inc. holds 5.23% of the shares totaling 7.89 million with a market value of $33.12 million.

-Helix Energy Solutions Group Inc. (NYSE: HLX) is 18.10% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.76 in the current 52-week trading range.
+Helix Energy Solutions Group Inc. (NYSE: HLX) is 15.24% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $6.76 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The HLX stock was last observed hovering at around $4.93 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $6.50 for the next 12 months.
-It is also 38.0% off the consensus price target high of $8.00 offered by 7 analysts, but current levels are 0.8% higher than the price target low of $5.00 for the same period.
+The HLX stock was last observed hovering at around $4.85 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $6.50 for the next 12 months.
+It is also 39.5% off the consensus price target high of $8.00 offered by 7 analysts, but current levels are 3.2% higher than the price target low of $5.00 for the same period.

 Helix Energy Solutions Group Inc. (HLX) Analyst Forecasts